 What will I get out of treatment with Insight Psychological?

 An evaluation by a therapist is necessary to determine the extent of the abuse and the lingering issues that it has caused.
 We can help you to set boundaries or even to make tough decisions regarding your relationship if you’re in an emotionally abusive situation.
 Insight Psychological has several convenient locations across Alberta.
-Call us today to see how we can help.
+Contact us today to see how we can help.

 Note: Insight can also provide therapy for abusers.